 Prioritizing and Protecting the District’s Residents

-- Preserving affordable housing and protecting tenants in communities across the District.
+- Preserving affordable housing and protecting renters in communities across the District.

 - Advancing democracy and safeguarding public integrity.

-- Consumer Protection: In an effort to protect District consumers and vulnerable communities preyed upon by scammers, Attorney General Racine established the Office of Consumer Protection (OCP) to mediate disputes, educate residents, and if necessary file enforcement actions against individuals and companies who defraud District residents.
-Visit the OCP Homepage.
+To protect all District consumers, and especially vulnerable residents targeted by scammers, including seniors and immigrants, Attorney General Racine established the Office of Consumer Protection (OCP).
+OCP receives consumer complaints, mediates disputes, educates residents, and if necessary, files enforcement actions against individuals and companies who defraud District residents.
+Visit the OCP homepage.

 The current affordable housing crisis is one of the District’s most pressing problems, and Attorney General Racine is working to ensure that longtime residents can stay in their homes and benefit from our region’s economic boom.
 He has acted in numerous cases to crack down on slumlords and stand up for renters, preserving existing affordable housing and making sure that District residents have access to safe conditions in their homes.
 Learn about what tenants can do to protect themselves and how OAG can help.

 Attorney General Racine is working to ensure that the District government serves residents and taxpayers.
 That is why he has supported comprehensive campaign finance reform.
 That’s also why he has bolstered OAG’s efforts to fight fraud against District taxpayers and took action against non-residents who fraudulently enrolled their kids in D.C. schools, Certified Business Enterprises (CBEs) that made fraudulent claims fraud, and others.

 Learn more about OAG’s priorities and work on behalf of residents